Misconceptions About Licensing Electronic Content

 In the ideal world, negotiations should be “win-win.”
 In other words, both parties should be satisfied with the end result.
 This, of course, is not always possible.
 By being prepared before entering into negotiations and by understanding your needs as well as the needs of the other party, you will be taking the right steps to finding an agreement satisfactory to both sides.

 Need to learn more about licensing digital content, negotiating licensing agreements and interpreting licensing agreements?
 Consider the online program for non lawyers who manage copyright and licensing issues.
-Click here for information about the Copyright Leadership Certificate.
+See our Copyright Leadership Certificate.